peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

 The quotient of the two numbers.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
 Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

+### DivRemNaturalScale

+    public PeterO.Numbers.EDecimal[] DivRemNaturalScale(
+        PeterO.Numbers.EDecimal divisor);

+Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.

+<b>Parameters:</b>

+ * <i>divisor</i>: An arbitrary-precision decimal number to divide by.

+<b>Returns:</b>

+A 2 element array consisting of the quotient and remainder in that order.

+### DivRemNaturalScale

+    public PeterO.Numbers.EDecimal[] DivRemNaturalScale(
+        PeterO.Numbers.EDecimal divisor,
+        PeterO.Numbers.EContext ctx);

+Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.

+<b>Parameters:</b>

+ * <i>divisor</i>: An arbitrary-precision decimal number to divide by.

+ * <i>ctx</i>: A precision context object to control the precision, rounding, and exponent range of the result.
+This context will be used only in the division portion of the remainder calculation; as a result, it's possible for the remainder to have a higher precision than given in this context.
+Flags will be set on the given context only if the context's HasFlags is true and the integer part of the division result doesn't fit the precision and exponent range without rounding.
+Can be null, in which the precision is unlimited and no additional rounding, other than the rounding down to an integer after division, is needed.

+<b>Returns:</b>

+A 2 element array consisting of the quotient and remainder in that order.

 ### Equals